Elizabeth Lyon (criminal)

 At Lyon's instigation, Sheppard soon began his career in crime, first stealing from places where he worked before moving into housebreaking; Lyon and his brother became his accomplices.
 Sheppard was arrested for his crimes on several occasions, invariably breaking out soon after incarceration, normally assisted by Lyon.
 In May 1724 she was arrested when visiting him in prison, so together the pair broke out of New Prison into the adjoining Clerkenwell Bridewell prison, then out of that to freedom.

 After Sheppard's execution in November 1724, Lyon entered into relationships with other men who were, or became, involved in housebreaking, sometimes accompanying them to assist in perpetrating the crimes.
 She was arrested in March 1726 and transported to the Province of Maryland—then a British colony in North America—in October; her name does not appear in official sources after that date.
 Lyon's notoriety is based on her connection to Sheppard, and in the years following his execution, novels were published and plays performed that retold his and Lyon's story.

 Biography

 Early life

 Lyon was born in Edgware, Middlesex.
-Nothing is known about her background or her early life, and it is uncertain whether Lyon was her maiden or married name.
+Nothing is known about her background or early life, and it is uncertain whether Lyon was her maiden or married name.
 It is possible that Lyon had a partner who was an absentee soldier, although sources differ over whether she was his wife, mistress or whether she prostituted herself to him.
 Philip Sugden, her biographer for the Oxford Dictionary of National Biography, writes that she may be the same person as the Elizabeth Miller, alias Lyon, who stole silk and cambric from her landlord, John Davenport, in St Peter, Westcheap, London.
 Miller was convicted of the crime at the Old Bailey in October 1721 and her hand was branded.